 Multifamily Tax Exemption

-For developers and owners applying to the MFTE program, please contact Mike Kent at 206.684.0262 for more information.
+- Developers and owners applying to the MFTE program can contact Mike Kent at 206.684.0262 for more information.

 - Ordinance 118505: New MFTE Legislation (effective November 1st, 2015)